JAlcocerT/JAlcocerT/content/blog/iot-web3-streamr.md

 I didnt see any OSS project for it, so...im quite skeptical.

+---

 ## FAQ

-Web3 is not the dark web
+[Web3](https://jalcocert.github.io/JAlcocerT/guide-web3/) is not the dark web.

+But in theory, you can also publish your website there as well

 <!-- https://www.youtube.com/watch?v=CurcakgurRE -->